turnkeylinux-apps/phreebooks/README.rst

-Phreebooks - Enterprise Resource Planning
+PhreeBooks - Enterprise Resource Planning
 =======================================

-`Phreebooks`_ is a modular ERP web application for small businesses that can track inventory, accounting, contracts, check writing, bank account reconciliation, and more.
-The objective is to provide the small-business community with a free multi-language end-to-end enterprise management tool.
+`PhreeBooks`_ (formerly PhreeDom) is a modular ERP web application for small businesses that can track inventory, accounting, contracts, check writing, bank account reconciliation, and more.
+The objective is to provide the small-business community with a free multi-language end-to -end enterprise management tool.

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

-- Phreebooks configurations:
+- PhreeBooks configurations:

    - Installed from upstream source code to /var/www/phreebooks